 Making a Program Quickly

-This template incorporates other time-saving ideas as well.
-It prints on a single 8.5”x11” sheet of paper (though you’ll need to be sure to set it up to print double-sided).
+Once you download the .ZIP file, double-click to expand it, then choose between the spring or winter templates.
+Both print on a single 8.5”x11” sheet of paper (though you’ll need to be sure to set it up to print double-sided).
 By printing on one page, you don’t need to staple anything.
 Because it’s a standard size, you won’t have to scrounge around for a particular type of paper in the copy room.

 All that’s required after printing is to fold the page in half.
 You can do this yourself (perhaps with a glass of wine) the night before or have every student fold two programs in class the day of the concert.
 It’s a piece of bell work (or an exit slip) that takes less than a minute.
 If a student creates origami or airplanes instead of a properly folded program, explain that you’ll be sure to make sure to save the airplane program for that student’s parents so they can appreciate their student’s work.

 The programs I’ve described so far are very simple, cheap and quick to produce.
 Often, that’s exactly what ensemble directors need.
 If you want to take things to another level, here are some ideas to try: